 On October 7, 2009, the dream became a reality when the doors to the first Fast Pace Urgent Care Clinic were opened in Collinwood, Tennessee.
 During that period, there were many times when Stan and Winnette went without being paid to meet clinic expenses.
 As their own family grew, so did their Fast Pace family with the opening of a second clinic in Savannah and a partner by the name of Dr. Reams Powers.
 The Bevis – Powers family team shared the same vision and mission – to serve.

 With the addition of staff and continued requests for clinic locations, rapid growth beyond anything that had initially been imagined became a reality.
 They grew from two clinics to ten with locations in Selmer, Lexington, Fayetteville, Fairview, Centerville, Lewisburg, Lawrenceburg and Mt.
 Pleasant.
 As the business grew, so did the framework for future growth and development.

-The clinic has grown from its initial seven employees to more than 500 clinical staff and 28 locations across Middle and West Tennessee with plans for future expansion.
+The clinic has grown from its initial seven employees to more than 1,000 clinical staff and 84 locations across Tennessee, Kentucky and Mississippi with plans for future expansion.
 With expansion comes the convenience of being able to be treated at any of the Fast Pace locations without the hassle of transferring insurance and payment information or medical history.
 The clinics are electronically linked so that if you have to be seen at a clinic miles from home your information is available to healthcare professionals on the spot.

 Though the growth continues, there is still very much the same “small town” feel.
 Each clinic is staffed by locals, and they also provide support staff – maintenance, landscaping, construction and cleaning crews.
 Each clinic supports the community through a membership in their local Chambers of Commerce and by sponsorships of everything from community events, to local charities, to sports teams, and clinic staff is encouraged to volunteer wherever their interests lie.